 Applications are accepted now for the Fall 2018 cohort.
-(There may be a few seats available in the Fall 2016 cohort.)
 Be sure to review the prerequisites as there have been some changes.

 A maximum of 20 students are admitted to each cohort.
-A new cohort begins every two years in the fall semester; 2016, 2018, 2020, etc. This is based on the number of clinical sites that will accommodate our students.
+A new cohort begins every two years in the fall semester; 2018, 2020, etc. The number of admitted students is based on the number of clinical sites that will accommodate our students.
 Our clinical sites are as far north as Templeton and as far south as Burbank.

 HOW TO APPLY:

 If you have completed the below listed program prerequisites:

 2. Submit applications to: SBCC, Health Technologies Office, 721 Cliff Drive, Santa Barbara, CA 93109.

 3. Submit official transcripts from colleges other than SBCC to the Admissions Office at SBCC.